vyrnguyen/gitlet/README.md

 # gitlet
-A mini version control system that mimics some of basic functionalities of Git.
+A mini version control system that emulates some of Git's basic functionalities.